Social Service Worker Program(Accelerated) (C135)

 - women’s studies

-* Students with degrees from other disciplines may be considered if they successfully completed a minimum of six relevant social science courses.
+* If you have a degrees from another discipline, you may be considered if you have successfully completed a minimum of six relevant social science courses.

 OR